documentcloud/documentcloud/app/views/help/eng/api.markdown

-related_article | (optional) the URL of the article associated with the document | http://example.com/news/blago/2010-5-3.html published_url   | (optional) the URL of the page on which the document will be embedded | http://documents.example.com/blago-transcript.html access          | (optional) one of "public", "private", "organization", defaults to "private" | public project         | (optional) a numeric Project id, to upload the document into an existing project. | 1012 data            | (optional) a hash of arbitrary key/value data pairs | {"data": {"status": "active"}} (json) <br /> data[status]=active (query string) secure          | (optional) If you're dealing with a truly sensitive document, pass the "secure" parameter in order to prevent the document from being sent to OpenCalais for entity extraction. | true
+related_article | (optional) the URL of the article associated with the document | http://example.com/news/blago/2010-5-3.html published_url   | (optional) the URL of the page on which the document will be embedded | http://documents.example.com/blago-transcript.html access          | (optional) one of "public", "private", "organization", defaults to "private" | public project         | (optional) a numeric Project id, to upload the document into an existing project | 1012 data            | (optional) a hash of arbitrary key/value data pairs | {"data": {"status": "active"}} (json) <br /> data[status]=active (query string) secure          | (optional) If you're dealing with a truly sensitive document, pass the "secure" parameter in order to prevent the document from being sent to OpenCalais for entity extraction. | true force_ocr | (optional) specify that a document should be OCR'd even if it has text in it (default is "false") | true

 ### Tips